Michigan State University found that 75% of participants improved oral proficiency in 15 hours by using a language learning app1.

 Rosetta Stone is the best app to learn German for anyone looking for a well-structured, effective German app.

 It’s ideal for people who like intuitive learning.
-Read our full Rosetta Stone review.
+Read my full Rosetta Stone review.

 With the Drops app, you can learn German in just 5 minutes a day.